hamidgasmi/training.computerscience.cloud.aws/README.md

 <summary>Encryption</summary>

 - Encryption At Rest:
-	- It is supported for all database types
+	- It's supported for all database types
 	- It can be configured only when creating a DB instance
 	- It can be added by taking a snapshot, making an encrypted snapshot, and creating a new encrypted instance from that encrypted snapshot
 	- It can't be removed
-	- It is done using the AWS KMS
+	- It's done using the AWS KMS
 	- Once an RDS instance is encrypted, the data stored at rest in the underlying storage is encrypted too (
 		- Its automated backups, read replicas, and snapshots are encrypted
 	- Read Replicas need to be the same state as the primary instance (encypted or not)
 	- An Encrypted snapshot requires a new destination region KMS CMK to be copied to a new region
 	- [For more details](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html)
 - Encryption in Transit:
-	- Data in transit is encrypted for asynchronous replication of read-replicas in different regions
+	- Data in transIt's encrypted for asynchronous replication of read-replicas in different regions

 </details>